top of page

 andrea

-Andrea was given a Super8 camera and a roll of film by her 6th form drama teacher, Denise Walsh, and told “Go and makea film.
+Andrea was given a Super8 camera and a roll of film by her 6th form drama teacher, Denise Walsh, and told “Go and make a film.
 That’ll keep you busy.”
 And it has.
-Since studying film at Victoria University in the 80's and attending Swinburne Film School in Melbourne, Andrea has made many short films over the years including the award-winning Walking Past Midnight (Cinevex Script award 1992 and Silver Award in Cinematography from the Australian Cinematographers Society 1993) and The Intruder (Best Cinematography – Ann Arbour 2001) as well as the critically acclaimed documentary Backroom Troubles.
-She has worked as both tutor and lecturer in the Film Department at Victoria University and since 2002 teaches screen performance part-time at the Wellington Performing Arts Centre.
+Since studying film at Victoria University in the 80's and attending Swinburne Film School in Melbourne in 1992, Andrea has made many short films over the years including the award-winning Walking Past Midnight (Cinevex Script award 1992 and Silver Award in Cinematography from the Australian Cinematographers Society 1993) and The Intruder (Best Cinematography – Ann Arbour 2001) as well as the critically acclaimed documentary Backroom Troubles.
+She has worked as both tutor and lecturer in the Film Department at Victoria University and from 2002 to 2016 taught screen performance at the Wellington Performing Arts Centre / Whitireia Polytechnic.
+In collaboration with Shane, her feature credits include Kobi (documentary), The Great Maiden's Blush, Hook, Line & Sinker and Taking the Waewae Express.
+In 2018, she returned to her Otago roots, and is now living in Middlemarch where she continues to research and write a new dramatic screenplay centred on a homeless family in Dunedin.

 shane